 Maegor the Cruel

 The host marched towards King's Landing, but was intercepted by Maegor I at the Gods Eye.
 During the subsequent Battle Beneath the Gods Eye, Prince Aegon's host was surrounded by several armies loyal to the king.
-The young prince was and Lord Corbray advised him to attack each army separately before they could join their power, though Aegon was loath to divide his own strength.
+Lord Corbray advised the young prince to attack each army separately before they could join their power, though Aegon was loath to divide his own strength.
 The battle turned into a rout and the prince was slain.
 The only notable casualty among Maegor's royalists was Ser Davos Darklyn of the Kingsguard, slain by Lord Corbray with Lady Forlorn.

-Half a year of trials and executions followed, though Queen Visenya Targaryen persuaded her son to spare some of the rebellious lords, though they were stripped of some lands and titles and were forced to give up hostages.
+Half a year of trials and executions followed.
+Queen Visenya Targaryen persuaded her son to spare some of the rebellious lords, though they were stripped of some lands and titles and were forced to give up hostages.
 Lord Qarl was among the survivors and lived through Maegor's reign.